 There are also important dates and time frames to keep in mind; these vary whether you are married or in a de-facto relationship.

 Going through a separation or divorce can bring so much uncertainty.
 Our goal for every client that we have at Collective Family Law is to ensure that our clients leave our firm with certainty to move forward to the next stage of their life, knowing where they stand.

 When it comes to dividing your assets there are several ways that it may be divided between you and your partner.
 These options include:

-- File an initiating application in Court to seek orders for property division with the assistance of an experienced family law solicitor.
+- File an initiating application in Family Court to seek orders for property division with the assistance of an experienced family law solicitor.

 When Dividing property the Four-Step Process Applies